 Number of seasons: 15

-In this Netflix original sci-fi film, engineer Renton (Upload’s Robbie Amell) creates ARQ, a perpetual motion machine that allows time to loop.
-The goal?
-Save his former lover Hannah (Rachael Taylor) from being killed during a home invasion.
-In the process, though, he must also find out what the mysterious group known as the Bloc is after and why, and how his love for Hannah might be involved in all this mess.
+In this Netflix original sci-fi film, engineer Renton (Upload’s Robbie Amell) creates ARQ, a perpetual motion machine that loops time.
+He does so in the hopes of saving his former lover Hannah (Rachael Taylor) from being killed during a home invasion.
+But in the process, he discovers a mysterious group called the Bloc.
+He must figure out what they’re after and why, and how his love for Hannah might be involved with them.
 Despite its low critic ratings, the film has drawn comparisons to both Groundhog Day and Edge of Tomorrow.

 Rotten Tomatoes: 43%